ghwn/neural-collaborative-filtering/README.md

 ## How To Start

 Execute the following command to train new model.
-You can see available arguments in `train.py`.

 ```
 $ python train.py
 ```

+To see what arguments are available, add `--help`.